ThanasisMattas/mattflow/README.md

-# mattFlow
+# MattFlow

-mattFlow is a CFD python package for the shallow water equations.
+MattFlow is a CFD python package for the shallow water equations.
 It simulates drops or stones falling on the surface of the water.
 ___